352vishal/ShopCart/README.md

 # ShopCart
 # E-Commerce-MEAN-Stack

-Vclick Ecommerce Website portal where some of the user(Seller) who want to sell the product and services using this and some of the user(Buyer/End User) who needs the product they can buy from the user(Seller)
+ShopCart Ecommerce Website portal where some of the user(Seller) who want to sell the product and services using this and some of the user(Buyer/End User) who needs the product they can buy from the user(Seller)

 ## For server:
 Technology: Nodejs, ExpressJs, Mongodb